Soccer-World-England head to Brazil relying on youngsters and luck

 But, he warned: "We are in a tough group with two former world champions who are rated as highly as we are, so it's like having three seeds in the group.

-"But it is an interesting group and I think we are helped by the realisation from everyone that is not an easy group.
+"But it is an interesting group and I think we are helped by the realization from everyone that is not an easy group.

 "That, I think, is an advantage.
 People at home know their World Cup history, they know that European teams have never succeeded in South America.
 They know there are 32 highly motivated teams out there and that means there really are no easy games."